Credit for all Italian translations goes to LaMomo!

 "I don't know."
 I shrugged.
 "I guess I didn't think about that."

 I easily found the station and sat down heavily on a bench.
-Had I had more time, I could have looked around the city while I waited, but there just wasn't enough time for that, so I had no choice but to stay put and wait here.
+If I'd had more time, I could have looked around the city while I waited, but I didn't, so I had no choice but to stay put and wait there.

 "Mi scusi?"
 A man in desperate need of a shave came up to me and handed me a sheet of paper.
 It had a lot of text in Italian on it and a picture of a beautiful woman.
 It looked like one of those, 'Have you seen this person?' leaflets.

 For a fleeting moment, I saw Charlie in the man's expression.
 I could see how Charlie would put up the same kind of leaflets with my photo on them and ask people all over if they'd seen me anywhere.
-Eventually they would find my truck at Sea-Tac – overflowing with parking tickets – and they would understand that I'd flown somewhere in the world.
+Eventually, they'd find my truck at Sea-Tac—overflowing with parking tickets—and they'd understand that I'd flown somewhere in the world.

 I really wished I could do something for him.
-I knew how it felt to lose someone you love after all, but I was in a foreign country with nothing except the things I had in my bag and the clothes I had on.
-I wouldn't be able to help him no matter how much I wanted it.
+I knew how it felt to lose a loved one, but I was in a foreign country with nothing except the things I had in my bag and the clothes on my back.
+I wouldn't have been able to help him no matter how much I wanted it.

-The man's broken expression did not leave my thoughts.
-Not even when I got on the bus could I stop thinking about him, and he kept me company all the way to Volterra, sometimes his face was replaced by Charlie's and every time that happened I cringed.
-But once I got off the bus, I cleared my mind and focused on what I was here for.
-I was hunting for vampires after all.
+The man's broken expression didn't leave my thoughts.
+Not even when I got on the bus could I stop thinking about him, and he kept me company all the way to Volterra.
+Sometimes his face was replaced by Charlie's and every time it happened I cringed.
+However, once I got off the bus, I cleared my mind and focused on what I was there for.
+I was hunting for vampires.

-The entire setting felt totally wrong.
-The sun was high in the sky without a single cloud as far as you could see.
-The shadows created by the buildings all around me didn't provide any protection from the sun at all.
-How could vampires live here without getting detected?
-Did they live like 'classical' vampires and only come out at night?
+The entire setting felt wrong.
+The sun was high in the sky without a single cloud as far as could be seen.
+The shadows created by the buildings all around me didn't provide any protection from the sun.
+How vampires could live here without getting detected seemed absurd to me.
+Only if they lived like 'classical' vampires and only came out at night.
 I just didn't understand it.
 So how would I find them?
 I decided to just go with the flow and act like a normal tourist.
-Maybe I would come across something that could help.
+Maybe I would come across something that would help.

-Nothing happened though.
 I walked around the entire day without any luck whatsoever.
-The sun was going down and I had not been smart enough to look for hotels.
-When I thought about it, it wasn't much I had actually preplanned.
+The sun was going down and I hadn't been smart enough to look for hotels.
+When I thought about it, it wasn't much I had actually planned.
 All of this was probably just a big mistake.
 I sighed.

 "Yes, sorry!"
 I told her and shook my head.
 "You just startled me."